mmbman/Katagiri/about.md

 Each talk requires many hours and several listens to carefully transcribe.
 That said, there may still be inaccuracies.
 This is a work-in-progress.

 These talks are a treasure trove of [dharma](glossary#dharma) material, most of which is not found in [the books](resources#katagiri-books) that have been compiled from Katagiri Roshi’s teachings.
 The talks also convey his energy, enthusiasm, and particularly, his sense of humor.
-But really, more and more, I think the thing may be that these talks are rather dense: they are brimming over with vital information, which flies by.
+But really, more and more, I think the thing may be that these talks are brimming over with vital information, which flies by.
 I am transcribing these talks as a way of studying them myself.
 I've already found a lot here that is personally meaningful, even revolutionary.
 I hope you find something useful or inspiring here as well.

   – Kikan Michael Howard